Dr Peter Keenan

 - Lecturer in Management (Management)

 Peter joined the School in 2016.
-His professional background lies in healthcare, qualifying as a Registered Mental Nurse (RMN) in 1991 and working as a Community Psychiatric Nurse in Glasgow prior to specialising in the area of Cognitive Behavioural Therapy (CBT) for those suffering from psychosis.
-He was awarded an MBA from the University of Strathclyde Business School (2002) and his career shifted towards management research after an appointment by the Scottish Government to evaluate the integration of NHS Greater Glasgow and Glasgow City Council's drug and alcohol addiction services.
-He subsequently acted as a management consultant to Glasgow Addiction Services for three years and formed part of the Scottish Government's Joint Improvement Team that helped manage the dissolution of the former Argyll & Clyde Health Board.
+His professional background lies in healthcare, qualifying as a Registered Mental Nurse (RMN) in 1991 and working as a Community Psychiatric Nurse (CPN) in Glasgow for many years prior to specialising in the area of Cognitive Behavioural Therapy (CBT), for those suffering from psychosis.
+He was awarded an MBA from the University of Strathclyde Business School (2002) and his career shifted towards management research after appointment by the Scottish Government, to evaluate the integration of NHS Greater Glasgow and Glasgow City Council's drug and alcohol addiction services.
+He subsequently acted as a Management Consultant to Glasgow Addiction Services for three years, formed part of the Scottish Government's Joint Improvement Team that supported the dissolution of the former Argyll & Clyde Health Board.

 Peter has undertaken extensive organisational research within the areas of addiction and child protection (NHS Greater Glasgow & Clyde), cancer services (Glasgow City Council and NHS Greater Glasgow & Clyde), youth antisocial behaviour in Glasgow's housing regeneration areas (Medical Research Council) and advanced nursing practice (NHS Education Scotland).

-Peter is a member of the Strategy and Decision Making research cluster.
+Peter is a member of the Strategy and Technology Management research cluster.

 Areas of expertise:

-- Compassion as a resource in healthcare strategy
+- Compassion as a strategic resource in healthcare strategy

 Engineering and Physical Sciences Research Council (EPSRC) to bring a strategic perspective on developing advanced science and technology and manage a cross-faculty Knowledge Exchange project that formed part of Strathclyde University's Technology and Innovation Centre ('TIC') Healthcare Technologies theme in relation to the introduction of a curative and palliative radiotherapy treatment for cancer.